jvineis/TYPHA-HOT-SPOT-16S/README.md

     oligotype Methanosarcina-for-oligotyping-padded.fa Methanosarcina-for-oligotyping-padded.fa-ENTROPY -C 354,5,268,52 -M 50

-# Can add multiple new oligotyping spots at a time, but keep it as low as possible
+### Best practice is to only add one position at a time.
+See if multiple oligotypes have high entropy at one spot.